 Exodus 3: 1-6

-1 Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side of the desert and came to Horeb, the mountain of God.
+Moses and the Burning Bush 1 Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side of the desert and came to Horeb, the mountain of God.
 2 There the angel of the LORD appeared to him in flames of fire from within a bush.
 Moses saw that though the bush was on fire it did not burn up.
 3 So Moses thought, "I will go over and see this strange sight—why the bush does not burn up."

 4 When the LORD saw that he had gone over to look, God called to him from within the bush, "Moses!
 Moses!"
 And Moses said, "Here I am."